 $ yum search all wiresh

 If you want to list all available packages use list option.
 But there may be a lot of output you can filter it with grep

 $ yum list

-To update packages use update.
+To update packages use an update.
 You can specify version if not it is updated to the latest.
 If not installed it is installed.
-To see any updatest available use check-update which outputs updated packages count.
-Upgrade is the same but looks for obsolete flag.
+To see any updates available use check-update which outputs updated packages count.
+The upgrade is the same but looks for the obsolete flag.

 List Group Packages

-Repositories provides packages.
+Repositories provide packages.
 There can be more than one repository configured in a Linux system.
 Packages provided configured repositories can be listed like below.

 $ yum grouplist